jlaing700/electrical-workflow-intro/README.md

 Make sure you're using the same account for both GitHub website and GitHub Desktop App.

-## There are a total of 3 steps on how to Contribute to the Repository:
+## There are a total of 3 steps on how to contribute to the repository:
 1. Cloning
 2. Branching
 3. Pushing